1993 UEFA Cup final

-The 1993 UEFA Cup Final was played on 5 May 1993 and 19 May 1993 between Juventus of Italy and Borussia Dortmund of Germany.
+The 1993 UEFA Cup final was played on 5 May 1993 and 19 May 1993 between Juventus of Italy and Borussia Dortmund of Germany.
 Juventus won 3–1 and 3–0 to record a 6–1 aggregate victory, a record aggregate score for a UEFA Cup final.
 The fixture would be repeated in the 1997 Champions League Final, when the result would be reversed, with Dortmund running out victors the second time around.
 By then, three of Juventus' team (Kohler, Möller and Júlio César) had joined Dortmund.

 Route to the final

-Both finalists had defeated French clubs in their respective semi-finals: Dortmund narrowly beat AJ Auxerre on penalties following a 2–2 aggregate draw, while Juventus successfully saw off PSG 3–1 on aggregate.
+Both finalists had defeated French clubs in their respective semi-finals: Dortmund narrowly beat Auxerre on penalties following a 2–2 aggregate draw, while Juventus successfully saw off Paris Saint-Germain 3–1 on aggregate.